huggingface/blog/sdxl_lora_advanced_script.md

 handful of images, while simultaneously maintaining the aesthetic and image quality of SDXL and requiring relatively little compute and resources.
 Check out some of the awesome SDXL LoRAs [here](https://huggingface.co/spaces/multimodalart/LoraTheExplorer).
-In this blog, we'll review some of the popular practices and techniques to make your LoRA finetune go brrr, and how you can use them now with diffusers!
+In this blog, we'll review some of the popular practices and techniques to make your LoRA finetunes go brrr, and show how you can use them now with diffusers!

 Recap: LoRA (Low-Rank Adaptation) is a training technique for fine-tuning Stable Diffusion models by making slight